It’s important to define the terms, so the rest of the doctrine of the Trinity can be clear—or clear enough.

 9..
 What does the ontological Trinity mean?

 Ontos means existence, and in this case it is used for the Trinity as he exists necessarily and eternally, apart from creation and humanity.
 It is what God essentially is, in relation to his nature and to the three persons—Father, Son, and Holy Spirit.
+Maybe we can understand the term by comparing it with the next term.

 10..
 What does the economic Trinity mean?